 - Reset CAS Module

-Where is BMW CAS Module Located?
+Where is the BMW CAS Module Located?

 - Delete the electric steering lock fault counter